Why being cited by ChatGPT changes the B2B game

 Want to know whether ChatGPT cites you?

 NEXUS GEO measures your current citation rate on 30 industry prompts and ships an action plan in 10 days.
-Complete audit on 47 criteria for €1,750 (VAT included), refunded if not profitable.
+Complete audit on 47 criteria for €1,750 — 20-page PDF, score per pillar, 6-month action plan, 60-minute debrief.
+No commitment: deliverables and timelines are stated upfront, and results depend on your market and execution.